YKaraaslan/Student-Club-Management-System/README.md

 Depending on the authorizations, there are other sections like registers, projects, meet-ups, assignments and finance.

-In the Register section, again depending or your authorization given by the head of the club management, you can see the information of all the members as well as those whom are heading.
+In the Register section, again depending on your authorization given by the head of the club management, you can see the information of all the members as well as those whom are heading.
 The third and the last tab belongs to the references, who can help the club out with any sort of needs.

 In the project tab, there is the information of the projects worked on by the selected members.